-- ✓ If I had a personal problem, I could ask my mom or dad for help. - ✓ My parents give me lots of chances to do fun things with them. - ✓ My parents ask me what I think before most family decisions - affecting me are made.
-Overall, students received a percentile score of 81 on the Family Opportunities for Prosocial Involvement scale

-(score of 72 in 2019).
+- ✓ If I had a personal problem, I could ask my mom or dad for help. - ✓ My parents give me lots of chances to do fun things with them. - ✓ My parents ask me what I think before most family decisions - Overall, students received a percentile score of 81 on the Family Opportunities for Prosocial Involvement scale (score of 72 in 2019).